amitparrikar/NodeJS-Express-API-Boilerplate/README.md

                 <li>Go to the browser and open <code>http://localhost:3000</code></li>
         </ul>

 <p>The landing page has a login section and register a new user section.
 Create a sample user and try login with it.
-Upon successful login a panel will be shown from where you can configure your REST calls for demo purpose.
-This project has a frontend part developed in Angularjs.</p>
+Upon successful login a panel will be shown from where you can configure your REST calls for demo purpose.</p>

 <b>Introduction to the project folder structure</b>
         <ul>